Rolisteam/DiceParser/HelpMe.md

 ### Examples
 > 1d6

-Roll one six-faced die.
+Roll one six sided die.

 > 1d10

-Roll one ten-faced die.
+Roll one ten sided die.

 > 5d10

-Roll five ten-faced die.
+Roll five ten sided die.

 > 777d6

-Roll 777 six-faced die.
+Roll 777 six sided die.

-Thanks of several operations and options, you can tune a bit your rolling command.
+Thanks of several operations and options, you can tune a bit your rolling command: see [List of operator](#list-of-operator).

+## Instruction: Roll two (or more) kinds of dice at once

+To make it, you have to separate all dice commands by `;`

+> 1d10;1d6 # 2 instructions

+or

+> 5d6;1d10;4d100;3d20  # 4 instructions

+### Merge

+It is possible to merge every instruction inside a huge one.
+The operator merge is dedicated to that.
+It is useful when you need to manage all diceresult as the same result.

+For example, if you need to keep the high dice between a d6 and d8.

+> d6;d8mk1

+More details about k operator in [List of operator](#list-of-operator) .

+### Computation between instructions

+Thanks to variable system, it is possible to reference the result of a specific instruction.
+- To reference the first instruction: `$1`
+- To reference the second instruction: `$2`
+- To reference the third instruction: `$3` etc… the number of instruction is not limited.

+> 8d10;$1c[>6];$1c1;$2-$3

+* The first instruction rolls 8 (10 sided) dice
+* The second instruction counts how many dice are higher than 6.
+* The third instruction counts how many dice are equal to 1.
+* The fourth instruction substracts the result of the third instruction to the result of seconde one.

 ## List of operator
 * k : Keep